Completion of Training

 Step 1: Final assessment and ARCP

-Towards the end of the CCT/CESR-CP training programme, trainees will undergo a final summative assessment and, if successful, will be issued with an ICM ARCP Recommendation for Completion of Training (Outcome 6) by their assessment panel.
-The ARCP recommendation will be logged in the ICM e-portfolio by the assessment panel or deanery administrator.
+Towards the end of the CCT training programme, Intensivists in Training will undergo a final summative assessment and, if successful, will be issued with an ICM ARCP Recommendation for Completion of Training (Outcome 6) by their assessment panel.
+The ARCP recommendation will be logged in the ICM e-portfolio (FICM LLP) by the assessment panel or deanery administrator.
 Although there may be slight variations between regions, the assessment panel should be convened about three months before a trainee's provisional date for completion of training.

 Step 2: Final local sign-off